Semi-universality of CFT$_d$ entropy at large spin: General dimensions

 \eqref{integscalen} holds for any choice of the constant $\alpha$.
 Making the choice $\alpha = \frac{1}{\gamma_L}$ yields

 Upon rearranging, we obtain

 Following the analysis of Appendix \ref{formchange}, we define the function

-The function $g_d$ is independent of $\gamma_L$, and so all angular scales of variation in this function are of order unity. \eqref{integscalennn1} can be re-expressed, in terms of the function $g_d$, as
+The function $g_d$ is independent of $\gamma_L$, and so all angular scales of variation in this function are of order unity. \eqref{integscalennn1} can be re-expressed, in terms of the function $g_d$ and using the substitution $\zeta_j = \gamma_L \mu_j$, as

-Let ${\vec y}$ represent a Cartesian coordinate in the ($(d-2p)$ dimensional) part of tangent space that lies orthogonal to the $S^{2p-1}$.
+Let ${\vec y}$ represent a Cartesian coordinate in the $(d-2p)$-dimensional part of tangent space that lies orthogonal to the $S^{2p-1}$.
 We see that

-where, in going from first to second line of eq. \eqref{manman}, we have made the variable change $z_j=\gamma_L y_j$, have used the fact that the number of $\mu_j=d-2p$, and have used the fact that $\gamma_L$ is a constant as far as the integral over the (tangent space of) $\mu_j$ is concerned.
+where, in going from first to second line of eq. \eqref{manman}, we have made the variable change $z_j=\gamma_L y_j$.
+We also have used the facts that there are $d-2p$ of the $\mu_j$'s, and that $\gamma_L$ is a constant as far as the integral over the (tangent space of) $\mu_j$ is concerned.

 Imitating the analysis of the analogous question in $d=3$ (see Appendix \ref{formchange}), it is easy to argue that the integral on the RHS of \eqref{manman} converges.
-As the function $g_d$ is independent of $\gamma_L$, it follows that it converges to a number of order unity.
+As the function $g_d$ is independent of $\gamma_L$, it follows that the integral converges to a number of order unity.
 We thus conclude that the integral on the RHS of \eqref{manman} scales like $\gamma^{2p}$.
-Plugging this result into \eqref{lnz}, effectively establishes \eqref{locallnz}.
+Plugging this result into \eqref{lnz} establishes \eqref{locallnz}.